okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 #### User Activation email

+If you try to use the Admin Console to send a branded User Activation email, the default Okta branding is applied.

-Use the [Brands API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Customization/#tag/Customization/operation/createEmailCustomization) to ensure that your customers receive the User Activation email with the correct branding.
-If you use the Admin Console, the default Okta branding is applied to the User Activation email.
-Otherwise, Okta applies the branding based on the domain used with each brand.
+To ensure that the activation email is branded, use the [Users API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/User/#tag/User/operation/activateUser).
+Change `subdomain.okta.com` to the custom domain associated with the brand.
+For example, `custom.domain.one`.
 See [Multibrand and custom domains](#multibrand-and-custom-domains).

 > **Note:** This solution works for Okta Workforce Identity Cloud customers.
 If you import users with Active Directory or Human Resources as a Service (HRaaS), it can be difficult to use the API.